pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "If you would be a real seeker after truth, it is necessary that at least once in your life you doubt, as far as possible, all things."
 --Rene Descartes

+"Everything in life is just for a while."
+--Philip K. Dick, see also [Nothing Lasts](#nothing-lasts)

 "He had not a handsome face, but it was better than handsome, being extremely amiable and cheerful."
 --Charles Dickens, *Great Expectations*